 Startup Business Expenses

-If you have $50,000 or less in startup costs and are in your first year of business, the IRS allows you to deduct $5,000 in startup costs and $5,000 in organization costs from your taxes.
-This deduction does not apply if you have more than $55,000 in startup costs.
+If you have $50,000 or less in startup costs and are in your first year of business, the IRS allows you to deduct $5,000 in startup costs and $5,000 in organization costs as a tax deduction.

 Business Loan Interest and Bank Fees

-Home Office Expenses
+Home Office Deduction

-You can take advantage of the home office deduction that results from the cost incurred for business purposes.
+If your business operates out of your home, you can take advantage of the home office deduction that results from the cost incurred for business purposes.
 This includes rent, utilities, repairs, maintenance, cleaning, and any other expense associated with the office space.

 Legal and Professional Fees